dpep/ice_age_rb/README.md

 IceAge
 ======
 Freeze your ENVironment during testing.
-Just in case you need to change ENV variables during tests, this library ensures that everything is reset before the next test runs.
+ENV is reset before each test, making it trivial to maintain test isolation while testing your code with different environment variable values.

 #### Install
 ```gem install ice_age```